 In 2017, ESSO made their SXSW debut in Austin, TX to industry insiders and cultural ambassadors performing for grassroots organizations and cultural showcases.
-They also made their international debut in April by touring through México and playing the prestigious Festival Cultural in Zacatecas headlining the festival on a Friday night.
-In July they would be tapped to open for their biggest audience yet, an opening slot for Mexico's Cafe Tacvba at Chicago's biggest outdoor stage, the Petrillo Music Shell during the Taste of Chicago to a sold out capacity crowd.
+They also made their international debut in April by touring in México and playing the prestigious Festival Cultural in Zacatecas headlining the festival on a Friday night.
+In July they would be tapped to open for their biggest audience yet, an opening slot for Mexico's unstoppable Cafe Tacvba at Chicago's biggest outdoor stage, the Petrillo Music Shell during the Taste of Chicago to a sold out crowd.

 With a West Coast/Southwest US summer tour completed by September 2017, the busy group released their sophomore full length studio album in their hometown Chicago.
 The new album "Juntos" was a critical success for the band as it was reviewed by publications across the US, Europe, and even highlighted on National Public Radio's (NPR) "Songs We Love" feature highlighting the band's collaborative song "Mi Gente" (featuring Rebel Diaz, AQ, Rojo Cordova) about people from all backgrounds and cultures facing daily socioeconomic challenges to find solidarity with one another through shared experiences and music.

 Back from their second tour through Mexico in early 2018, ÉSSO has been busy this Summer balancing their time on the road with select appearances in their home city of Chicago, while collaborating with national and local organizations to perform for social justice, educational programs and community events around the US.
 Their touring schedule will continue to bring their contagious energy and sound to premier music venues and festivals across the Americas.